How long does it take to grow a beard?

 When you’ve decided to go from clean-shaven to a full beard, the transition can be a struggle.
 We all get impatient waiting for those glorious locks to fill out to their full magnificence.

-How Long Does it Take to Grow a Beard?
+How Long Does It Take to Grow a Beard?

 Beard Growth Factors

-Elderly man with a white beard
+Elderly man with a white beard.

 Age